trivett/refactoring_intro/README.md

 Keep in mind that since I am not your normal instructor I don't know everything that you have gone over already, so _please_ tell me if I show you something that you haven't seen yet!

+If you get a little behind, don't worry, look at the other branches of this repo to see my solutions for each step in the lesson.

+##Help is out there

+Though I personally prefer against them, IDEs such as Ruby Mine and PyCharm from JetBrains offer built in advice such as pointing out bits that should be refactored.

+For Ruby, there is a gem called [Rubocop](https://github.com/bbatsov/rubocop) which studies your code and points out uncleanliness.
+It's based on the widely followed [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
+Unlike Python, Ruby lacks a canonical set of rules regarding coding style, and some companies have their own style guides.
+It's a bit strict, but Rubocop provides food for thought when refactoring your code.
+Until your nose becomes adept at spotting code smells, you might have some luck with the [Reek](https://github.com/troessner/reek) gem.

+Some great books:

+* POODR by Sandi Metz
+* Refactoring -- Ruby Edition
+* Ruby Science by Thoughtbot